dead-claudia/es-resource-proposal/README.md

 - `value[Symbol.dispose]()` - This is how you explicitly dispose of a resource.
 There are several ways a potential resource could implement this:
     - Built-in iterators and async iterators could implement this as an alias for `iter.return()`.
     - Subscriptions could implement this as an alias for `unsubscribe`.
+    - Array buffers could implement this to detach the array buffer.
+(This is useful if the buffer is large.)
+    - An object pool might use this to release an object back into the pool once it leaves the scope.
     - Other more complex scenarios like async temp files would need this to destroy the file before returning.
     - It's obviously recommended that this be idempotent, although the spec makes no requirement of this.